 As expats first arriving in Kigali, we all had the same reaction toward costumer service: Where is it?
 Though most of us have no problem adjusting to the Rwandan way (read: slow), it is a wonderfully nice change to be able to go out to dinner and have everything run smoothly.
 The staff at Heaven must be one of the nicest and friendliest in the city.
 As soon as dusk falls, a waiter will be there with a candle; when the first chill hits you, a waiter is there to offer you a blanket.
 Even the owner makes a point out of welcoming and assisting every group at the restaurant – a true sign of dedication to excellence.

 Few places can pride themselves with a view like Heaven Restaurant.
-If your budget does not allow a full dinner, why not unwind with a glass or three of wine (Happy Hour everyday 5-7pm), and perhaps a Starter?
+If your budget does not allow a full dinner, why not unwind with a glass or three of wine (happy hour runs every day from 5 to 7 pm), and perhaps a starter?
 We have often found ourselves completely alone here on a weekday afternoon, and when you get over the uncomfortable pressure of being the only costumers, it really can be quite nice to have the whole terrace to yourself.
 The moon rests in clear view from your seat, having replaced the sun that just set in front of you.
 Quite romantic.
 The warm presence of well-trained staff is of course a crucial component to uphold the serene atmosphere that we associate with Heaven Restaurant.

 One thing we do find annoying from time to time, is the inconsistent music.
 As big believers in the importance of music to set the right tone, we are curious as to why they don’t invest more time on their playlists.
 Often, they will change the song mid-track, or put one particular song on repeat.
 The other day they were playing country music, which though it seemed to please the bartender, did not exactly match the Rwandan hillside views.

-Prices range between Rwf 5000-8000 for a main course, which indeed is a bit stiff.
+Prices range between Rwf 8,000 to 14,000 for a main course, which indeed is a bit stiff.
 Yes, the delicious food and tranquil ambiance is worth it, but it still throws a lot of the non-UN expats off.
-The drinks (among them the famous Heaven Mandarine Mojito), go for around Rwf 10,000, so the wallet will definitely feel it.
+The cocktails (among them the famous Heaven Mandarine Mojito for Rwf 6,400) are some of the in town and worth the price.
 When you have the money though, please attempt to treat yourself and your loved ones (read: the people you randomly ended up in a house with), to an evening of heavenly bliss – it might very well repair your soul after a stressful day in Kigali.

 …a beautiful place for an afternoon drink or a delicious (albeit pricey) dinner, surrounded by friendly staff and locally made crafts.
 A must to try out at least once.